You are free to copy, distribute and transmit GeoGebra for non-commercial purposes (please see details below).

-The GeoGebra Group is dedicated to the open source movement and collaboration with members of the FOSS community – please do get in touch if you'd like to help us make GeoGebra even better.
+The GeoGebra Group is dedicated to the open source movement and collaboration with members of the FOSS community – please get in touch with us at firstname.lastname@example.org if you'd like to help us make GeoGebra even better.

 If you have any further questions about GeoGebra’s license terms, please feel free to write to email@example.com.